-The results show that the joint training strategy achieves higher accuracy and better stability than the modular and end-to-end training do.
-The modular training with different denoising and deblending models led to artifacts in the deblending model due to a discrepancy in the denoised model prediction (albeit very small).
+Models used in the joint training strategy used the same set of hyperparameter values as in the original EDSR paper~\citep{lim2017enhanced}.
+The number of epochs was set to $200$.
+Since EDSR trains by randomly extracting patches from the full image, it can learn to perform denoising and deblending from a smaller dataset.
+We used a subset of $18,000$ images ($9,000$ lensed, $9,000$ unlensed), randomly selected from the 108K training split to reduce the computational cost of training the model.
+We found that the joint training strategy (see Section~\ref{sec:Denoise_deblend}) achieves higher accuracy and better stability compared to modular and end-to-end training.
+Modular training with different denoising and deblending models led to artifacts in the deblending model due to a discrepancy in the prediction of the denoised model (albeit very small).
 However, the joint training strategy led the deblending model to become robust to this discrepancy.
-For the end-to-end training strategy, the model quickly diverged, and its prediction results were poor.
-A few sample outputs from the denoising and deblending model are shown in Fig.~\ref{Fig:Inference_deblend}
+For the end-to-end training strategy, the model quickly diverged and its prediction results were poor.

 The accuracy metrics for the joint training strategy are shown in Table~\ref{tab:Test_data_denoising}.
-In the case of denoising, we first calculate the PSNR value of the difference between $S_1$ and $S_2$, whose mean value across the test data split is $22.89$.
+In the case of denoising, we first calculate the PSNR value of the difference between $S_1$ and $S_2$, whose mean value in the test data split is $22.89$.